-The Latest: Chicago using buses to get homeless off streets
+The Latest: In Wisconsin, freeze hits the beer

-MILWAUKEE (AP) — The Latest on a major snowstorm and the expected frigid weather in the Midwest (all times local):
+MILWAUKEE (AP) — The Latest on a major snowstorm and frigid weather in the Midwest (all times local):

 12:05 p.m.